-Yes, Companies House places all service address details on public record.
-If you change it, you must inform Companies House as soon as possible.
-The public record will be updated to reflect the new details.
+Companies House places all service addresses on public record.
+This is to maintain openness and corporate transparency in the UK.
+Therefore, if you change your service address at any time, you must tell Companies House as soon as possible.
+The public record will be updated with the new address.

 The only exception is subscribers who are not PSCs.
 If their service address details change after incorporation, they do not have to update this information at Companies House.
-But if they are PSCs, they must report the change of address.
+However, it they are PSCs, they must report the change of address.

 Can I change my service address?

-You can change the service address of directors, PSCs, and LLP Members it at any time but you must notify Companies House immediately using the appropriate Companies House form.
+You can change the service address of directors, PSCs, and LLP members at any time, but you must inform Companies House immediately using one of the following Companies House forms:

 These forms can be filed online via WebFiling or 1st Formations’ free Online Company Manager.
-The new details will be registered at Companies House and displayed on public record within approximately 24 hours of filing the relevant form.
-It will not officially change until it has been registered.
+The new details will be registered at Companies House and displayed on public record within approximately 24 hours of submission.

 1st Formations Service Address